Plan your safari

 Elephants are generally peaceful but demand respect — guides read ear postures and body language and always give herds right of way.
 In camp corridors, staff escort you if elephants wander through.

-Let’s design your The African Elephant journey.
+Let's design your African Elephant journey.

 Tell us how you like to travel and our experts will craft your private, tailor-made itinerary — no obligation.